When the narcissist emotionally destroys you.

 As we are capable of accepting responsibility for things we haven’t even done, we are capable of looking inwards, opening up, healing our inner traumas, learning about ourselves, growing and moving forward to a much happier life.

 We slowly believe the false narrative of the narcissist’s toxic words, as it becomes easier for our minds to see it that way, and we feel validated by them when we accept their lies.
-Our minds believe The truth is harder to see and more painful to handle, so we run from it, when in reality that pain lasts until we face it, once we face it all and deal with it all, accept genuinely what has happened again, connecting with those who’ve lived it we then become validated within ourselves again.
+Our minds believe that the truth is harder to see and more painful to handle, so we run from it, when in reality that pain lasts until we face it, once we face it all and deal with it all, accept genuinely what has happened again, connecting with those who’ve lived it we then become validated within ourselves again.

 With the gaslighting and silent treatments our minds have already been trained to look towards ourselves for blame, the narcissist uses many gaslighting phrases to pass the blame onto us, the silent treatments.
-Hence, we self blame, or they provoke to get a reaction from us, then downplay or forget what they did and turn it all around to what we did, even if we didn’t do anything, they would find fault.
+Hence, we self blame, or they provoke to get a Reaction from us, then downplay or forget what they did and turn it all around to what we did, even if we didn’t do anything, they would find fault.

 When someone is always picking faults at own behaviour, it leaves us questioning what’s wrong with us, rather than looking at reality, their blame-shifting validates our negative behaviours, no one is perfect we all make mistakes, even with good intentions people can act in negative ways when these are the things that are always brought up, our minds begin to subconsciously look for the negatives, look for the blame, as they never validate the good that we do, we no longer feel good about ourselves, good enough or worthy of others, leaving us with self-doubt, questioning all our behaviours and actions